irinatu17/Art-of-Tea/TESTING.md

     - "View My Profile" and "View Order History" buttons lead to the correct destinations
 - **Verdict**: Test passed.
 All the functionality works as expected, no bugs were found during the testing.

-### Admin product management functionality
+### Admin product management functionality (admin CRUD)
+- **User stories being tested**:
+*As a user, I want to have convenient and secure admin interface avalable only for website admin, so that I can add, edit and remove products/services.*
+- **Test**:
+    - navigate to the Product Management page from the navbar
+    - click on the "Add a New Product" and "Add a New Service" to open the corresponding form
+    - try to submit both forms being empty or with invalid information to see if the error messages will appear
+    - submit "Add a New Product" form with all valid information multiple times creating different products (providing/not providing an image, filling all/only required fields)
+    - submit "Add a New Service" form with all valid information multiple times creating different services(providing/not providing an image, filling all/only required fields)
+    - after adding a product/service with an image, go to the AWS S3 website and check the basket to see if the image was saved there
+    - after clicking "Edit" button on the product/service pages, fill out the edit form (change something, remove some fields' values)
+    - create few testing products and services with dummy data for testing the delete functionality:
+  click on the "Delete" button on the product/service pages, verify that delete modal appears with correct text provided, click on the "Delete" button in the modal.
+After check Product model in the Admin panel to see changes reflected
+    - being a guest or logged in as a regular user(not admin), manually enter the edit/delete/add URLS to reach the corresponding pages trying to access admin functionality and manipulate the database
+- **Results**:
-- Add product/service forms work as expected: validation error messages in place, after successfull addition it redirects to the new created product/service page.
+    - Add product/service forms work as expected: validation error messages appear if the form is invalid.
+After successfull addition it redirects to the new created product/service page with all correct information displayed.
-- I added few products/services without the image to test the no-image assignment.
-- In production all images are stored in the AWS S3, so the Basket was constantly checked to make sure it works as expected.
+    - if image wasn't provided,no-image placeholder is assignmed and displayed.
+In production all images are stored in the AWS S3, so the new images were successfully saved into the Basketas expected.
-- Edit/Delete functionality was tested many times, all the changes straight away can be seen in the database.
+    - Edit functionality works as expected: validation error messages appear if the form is invalid.
+After successfull addition it redirects to the product/service page and all the changes straight away can be seen in that page and in the database(admin panel can be checked as well).
+    - Delete functionality works as expected: after clciking "Delete" button on the product/service pages, delete modal toggles.
+Click on the "Delete" button deactivates the product/service (setting `discontinued = False`, but not completely removing from the database).
+After "deleting" product/service - setting it as **Discontinued** - the product/service is hidden from the user's view and can be accessed only from the Order history, if this product/service was purchused before.
+"Out of stock" line is displayed on the page and "Add to cart" functionality is not avaible for the Discontinued product/service.
-- The defensive design worked well allowing only superuser to have an access to this functionality.
+    - The defensive design worked well, allowing only superuser to have an access to this functionality.
+If non-admin users try to access the pages, theya are redirected to the home page with corresponding error messages displayed.
+ - **Bugs found and fixed**: The bug with **delete** product/service functionality was found during testing process and it is described in details in the [Bugs](#bugs) section.
+ - **Verdict**: The bug was fixed, all the functionality works as expected.
+Test passed.

 ## Automated Testing
 Automated testing is implemented to support manual testing during the development process.
 Unit tests can be found in the `tests_models.py`, `tests_views.py`, `tests_forms.py` files of applicable applications within the repository.